-Explores how early medieval landscapes with castles and small villages became wider communities-the first modern cities.
-Focuses on the major debates of the Middle Ages: the tensions between country and city life; the role of the church; Scholasticism; the debate between reason and faith; the role of the French cathedral in medieval life; the lay reaction to ecclesiastical control and the rise of
+Explores how early medieval landscapes with castles and small villages became wider communities the first modern cities.
+Focuses on the major debates of the Middle Ages: the tensions between country and city life; the role of the church; Scholasticism; the debate between reason and faith; the role of the French cathedral in medieval life; the lay reaction to ecclesiastical control and the rise of communal Italian cities such as Florence, Venice and Siena centered around the civic palace; and the early requirements for city beautification.
+We will "visit" (virtually) the first hospital, universities and prototypical housing.
+Everyday life will be illustrated from the material remains of art and architecture through a cross section of different social environments.
+3 credits

-S391 Introduction to Mind and
+S391 Introduction to Mind and Brain

-Brain The goal of this is to introduce the student to the basic principles of psychology, to guide the student through the brain and to provide a basic understanding of the relationship between the brain and mind addressing issues of consciousness.
+The goal of this is to introduce the student to the basic principles of psychology, to guide the student through the brain and to provide a basic understanding of the relationship between the brain and mind addressing issues of consciousness.
 The first third of the course will examine the brain and underlying theories in psychology.
 The majority of the course will be focused on the relationship between the brain and consciousness including selfawareness, theory of mind, deception, abstract reasoning, art, music, spatial abilities and language.
 Steeped in recent findings in both psychology and neuroscience, the goal of this class will be to provide a modern foundation in the mind and the brain.
 3 credits